Britney Spears not only blazed a trail, she might just make us better humans | NewsChannel 3-12

 She ascended from child star on “The All-New Mickey Mouse Club” to teen superstar singer, who then had to manage a transition into an adulthood that included marriage, divorce, and motherhood in quick succession, along the way pulling in millions.

-It’s those millions that are now at the center of her 12 years and counting court-ordered conservatorship, which once again has Spears in the headlines.
+It’s those millions that are now at the center of her nearly 13 years and counting court-ordered conservatorship, which once again has Spears in the headlines.

 ‘The pop music push’